-When you apply for the death certificate, you must provide a copy of a signed photo ID or a notarized copy of your signature.
+When you apply for the death certificate, you must provide a copy of a signed photo ID (front and back) or a notarized copy of your signature, along with proof of eligibility showing why you have the right to the record (see below).
 A certified copy of an Arizona death certificate costs $20; non-certified copies cost $5 each.

-In Arizona, you must be 18 years old to order a certified copy of a death certificate.
-The following individuals are permitted to apply for a certified copy of a death certificate:
+In Arizona, you must be at least 18 years old to order a certified copy of a death certificate.
+The following individuals and organizations are permitted to apply for a certified copy of a death certificate:

 For details, see Who Can Obtain a Death Certificate on the Arizona Department of Health Services website.

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
 Though it is still a common procedure, embalming is rarely necessary; refrigeration serves the same purpose.

 In Arizona, a body must be embalmed or refrigerated only if final disposition will not occur within 24 hours.
 (See, for example, Section R4-12-303 of the Arizona Administrative Code.)
 If the body is being shipped, embalming is usually required.